 Top surgery is a step in the transitioning process that can be incredibly meaningful.
-MTF and FTM top surgery can greatly reduce feelings of gender dysphoria, which can in turn reduce depression, anxiety, self-consciousness, and self-hatred.
-If you’re interested in undergoing top surgery in Thousand Oaks, consider a visit to the Kryger Institute of Plastic Surgery.
+FTM, MTF, and non binary chest reconstruction, or top surgery as it is commonly referred to, can greatly reduce feelings of gender dysphoria, which can in turn reduce depression, anxiety, and self-consciousness.
+If you’re interested in undergoing top surgery, consider a visit to the Kryger Institute of Plastic Surgery.

 Before & After Photos

 At the Kryger Institute of Plastic Surgery, we have experience in a vast array of surgical and non-surgical procedures.
 Click below to see some before and after photos of top surgery.

 If you have experienced persistent and documented gender dysphoria, you are an ideal candidate for top surgery.
 Candidates must be age 18 or older, and a letter of support from a mental health professional will be necessary.
 Having undergone hormone treatments for at least one year is recommended.
 The best candidates for top surgery have already transitioned socially.
 If you are under the age of 18, surgery will be considered on a case by case basis.

 Non-smokers are excellent candidates for top surgery.
 If you are a smoker, you will need to avoid smoking for several weeks before the date of your surgery.
 This is necessary because smoking negatively affects the health of the tissues, resulting in an increased chance of complications during and after surgery.
 Obesity is also a risk factor for complications after surgery.
 Ideal candidates should have a body mass index (BMI) below 35, with a BMI of 40 being the maximum.

 The top surgery process begins with a personal consultation with Drs.
 Kryger and their staff.
 This consultation gives patients the opportunity to communicate their needs and goals for their surgical procedure.
 Dr. Kryger will ask questions as needed to ensure full understanding.